 For a long time now, Refinery has been on the top of the list and for sure it’s one of the best Ruby on Rails-based CMS in 2019.

 The reason behind its top run is its advanced functionality.
 Some of the notable features being, a lengthy list of extensions, built-in image editor, contact forms, built-in multi-language support for Amazon S3 cloud storage.

-However, the interface and feel of the CMS is very basic.
+However, the interface and feel of the CMS are very basic.

-This CMS not only categorizes content but also users like editors, publishers and administers.
+This CMS not only categorizes content but also users like editors, publishers, and administrators.
 There’s also an admin panel.
 One other function which is important to mention here is the advanced contact form, which allows you to drag and drop certain things like buttons etc.

 This CMS is more about blogs.
 Using this CMS, blog posting is just a matter of minutes, be it corporate or personal.
 This CMS not only manages the assets but also supports snippets and HTML layouts.